 "Embracing our values today… to be a successful part of the world tomorrow!”

 In addition to being a daily discrete lesson, English is at the cornerstone of the entire curriculum.
 It is embedded within all our lessons and we strive for a high level of English for all.
 Through using high-quality texts, immersing children in vocabulary-rich learning environments and ensuring new curriculum expectations and the progression of skills are met, the children at South Farnborough will be exposed to a language heavy, creative and continuous English curriculum which will not only enable them to become primary literate, but will also develop a love of reading, creative writing and purposeful speaking and listening.
-By using a variety of texts and teaching strategies, children’s spiritual, moral, social and cultural understanding will develop to help them be understanding of how to be a successful citizen and value others.

 As we believe consistency and well-taught English is the bedrock of a valuable education, at South Farnborough we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children.
 In line with the new national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age group.
-As well as teaching the objectives, teachers are able to embed the skills throughout the year in engaging and purposeful writing opportunities and ensure that most children are achieving the objectives at the expected level with some children achieving at a greater depth standard.
+As well as teaching the objectives, teachers are able to embed the skills throughout the year in engaging writing opportunities and ensure that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard.
 In this sense, assessment of writing is also more fluid as teachers can assess against a set framework.
 All year groups use the same format for assessing writing, which have been produced in line with the end of Key Stage assessment frameworks as published by the Department for Education.

 Below are examples from each year group where children will have the opportunity to use their English skills across the wider curriculum:

 |Year 3||Year 4||Year 5||Year 6|